srsran/srsRAN_Project_docs/docs/source/tutorials/source/cotsUE/source/index.rst

 COTS UE
 =======

-You should make sure your device is capable of operating in 5G SA mode and that is operates in the bands supported by the srsRAN Project gNB.
+You should make sure your device is capable of operating in 5G SA mode and that it operates in the bands supported by the srsRAN Project gNB.

 The following bands are not currently supported: